01942 826 270 . info@alpineexploratory.com

 Into the snow...

 Good snowshoeing terrain can be valley tracks, undulating forests, meadows and open hillsides.
-Quite often you’ll see a trail of yeti-size footprints, with the tell-tale lines of small holes alongside made by walking poles.
+You might see a trail of yeti-size footprints, with the tell-tale lines of small holes alongside made by walking poles.
 At other times, perhaps after fresh snowfall, your snowshoes will be the first things to touch the powder.

 Typical routes